Skip to content Where Legends Are Made

 · RPA – Robotics Process Automation (UiPath)

-Collaboration Tool – Miro - Nov 30.
+Elective - Collaboration Tool – Miro - Mar 26.

 Miro is a visual online collaborative whiteboarding platform for teams of any size, where you can create and upload content, collaborate with others, and share your work.